Magnetic Hill Zoo

-The zoo has been accredited member of the Canadian Association of Zoos and Aquariums (CAZA) since 1993.
+The zoo has been an accredited member of Canada's Accredited Zoos and Aquariums (CAZA) since 1993.

 History

 The Magnetic Hill Zoo began as the Magnetic Hill Game Farm in 1953.
 Originally, the game farm was home to orphaned and injured indigenous species like owls, bears, and deer.
 The city of Moncton took over the park in 1979 and began acquiring more exotic species which served as a catalyst for the renaming the farm to Magnetic Hill Zoo.

 In 1995, the zoo began a 10 acre expansion called the African Oasis.
 At the same time, the zoo also expanded by adding the Primate Conservation Centre, frog bog, the koi pond, bird garden, the Camel-Zebra exhibit, and a children's playground.

 In 1997–98, the Insectarium exhibit, a new entrance building, and new food facilities were built.
 The bears were moved to a new exhibit, which permitted them to live in a natural habitat for the first time.
-The zoo's education programs received an Achievement Award from the Canadian Association of Zoos and Aquariums.
+The zoo's education programs received an Achievement Award from CAZA- Canada’s Accredited Zoos and Aquariums.

 A new reptile house exhibit, known as the Ecodome, was opened in 2003.
-The Ecodome was built on the site of the former bear "pit".
+The Ecodome was built on the site of the former bear "pit" exhibit.
 The Ecodome was awarded the Environmental Enrichment Award by CAZA.
 Exhibits for the barbary sheep and bison were also completed.

 A new expanded Education Centre with three classrooms, washrooms, an office, kitchen, first aid room, and Discovery Centre were added in 2003.

-Between 2003 and 2004 exhibits were expanded or refurbished, including habitats for the otters, wolves, watusi, and eland.
+Between 2003 and 2004, exhibits were expanded or refurbished, including habitats for the otters, wolves, watusi, and eland.
 A deer contact area was constructed.

 In 2005, construction began on the Pridelands exhibit, a habitat for lions and ostrich.
-The exhibit's grand opening was held in July 2006 and won the Canadian Association of Zoos and Aquariums Environmental Enrichment Award for the exhibit.
+The exhibit's grand opening was held in July 2006 and won the Canada's Accredited Zoos and Aquariums Environmental Enrichment Award for the exhibit.
 A new food concession stand was also renovated in 2005 and the zoo was awarded the New-Brunswick Top Attraction Status.

 In 2006, significant upgrades were made to the walking path system and signage in order to make the zoo more accessible to the public.

 In 2008, a new Cougar Country Exhibit was built which was awarded the zoos third CAZA Environmental Enrichment Award.

-In 2009, a new Jaguar Exhibit was built to resemble the Cougar Country Exhibit built the previous year.
-The zoo's animal collection was expanded to include mandrills, a colobus monkey, and two African lion cubs.
-Because of the continued successful breeding program of the zoo's black and white ruffed lemurs, the construction of a new enclosure for these monkeys was started.
-The former Insectarium exhibit was renovated and reopened as The Container.
+In 2009, a new Jaguar Exhibit was built beside the Cougar Country Exhibit built the previous year.
+The zoo's animal collection was expanded to include mandrills, colobus monkeys, and two African lion cubs.
+The former Insectarium exhibit was renovated and reopened as ‘The Container’.